Award3/DEZSYS_GK_HELLOWORLD_GRPC/README.md

 ##### 1.2 The Server Implementation (Java)

-The server implements `GreetingServiceImpl` by extending the generated base class. [cite_start]It extracts the name, builds the greeting string, and sends the `HelloResponse`[cite: 26, 27, 28, 29].
+The server implements `GreetingServiceImpl` by extending the generated base class.
+It extracts the name, builds the greeting string, and sends the `HelloResponse`.

 ```java
 // Simplified Server Snippet